• [+] expand all

 Visiting iterates over the buckets in the cluster, returning all documents stored in a bucket before moving on to the next bucket (often processing many buckets in parallel).
 As a consequence there's a direct correlation between the internal document-to-bucket distribution and the document output ordering of the visiting process.

 If the output of visiting is fed directly back into a content cluster, this correlation means that the stream of documents is no longer uniformly distributed across buckets and/or content nodes.
-This is likely to greatly reduce feeding performance due to increased contention around backend bucket-level write locks and indexing threads.
+Prior to Vespa 8.349 this is likely to greatly reduce feeding performance due to increased contention around backend bucket-level write locks and indexing threads.
+Vespa 8.349 and beyond contains optimizations that bring refeeding performance much closer to that of initial feeding.

 A simple strategy to avoid this problem is to shuffle the visiting output prior to re-feeding it.
 This removes any correlation between feed operations and the underlying data distribution.